-Our vision for research in the Workforce, Organisation and Wellbeing theme is to lead research that supports the best use of the healthcare workforce for optimal staff and patient outcomes.
+Our vision is to lead high quality research and educational innovation that will inform practice and support the wellbeing of the healthcare workforce to ensure optimal staff and patient outcomes.

 - Quantitative, qualitative and mixed methods designs

 - Survey design and evaluation

 - Ethnography; interpretative research

 - Feminist and decolonising methods

 Schwartz Center Rounds®

 Schwartz Rounds are a healthcare staff intervention developed by the Schwartz Center for Compassionate Care in Boston, USA that was introduced to the UK by the Point of Care Foundation in 2009, and now run in over 250 organisations in the UK.
 They are organisation-wide fora open to all staff (including non-clinical staff) and were developed to support staff to deliver compassionate care by providing a safe space where staff could share and reflect on the emotional, social and ethical challenges faced at work.
 They are intended to help improve staff wellbeing and ultimately patient care by supporting staff empathy and compassion.
 The premise is that staff are more able to make personal connections with colleagues and patients if they have insight into their own responses and feelings.